 - Erasmus Q-Intelligence B.V. for post-graduate training in the fields of data science and business analytics, consultancy, contract research and custom software development.

 To foster new initiatives Erasmus University Rotterdam Holding includes one company, Erasmus Research & Business Support B.V., which is dedicated to the support of start-ups.
 It thus serves as an incubator for new companies which can gradually develop into independent companies in Erasmus University Rotterdam Holding.
-A good example of such a new initiative is S Ray.
-It utilises statistical expertise from Erasmus School of Economics’ department of econometrics and combines it with expertise in organisational behaviour from Rotterdam School of Management, to assess to what extent people in an organisation share a common view on its strategy and routines.
-S Ray has provided consultancy services to large companies such as Unilever, ABN AMRO Bank and ProRail and to large public organisations such as the Dutch Tax and Customs Administration.
+A good example of such an initiative is Auctiometrix.
+It uses expertise in Operations Research from Erasmus School of Economics’ department of econometrics and combines it with game-theoretic expertise from Erasmus School of Economics’ department of economics, to design and implement high-stakes spectrum auctions for governments and to develop optimal bid strategies for telecom operators.
+Auctiometrix has provided consultancy services to ministries and telecom regulators such as the Ministry of Economic Affairs and Climate Policy, ANACOM, BIPT, TRAFICOM, ISED Canada and to large companies such as T-Mobile, Ziggo and WRNN.